Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 If your fabric is still wet from removing wash-away stabilizer or marking pens, it’s important to let the fabric dry a bit first before pressing.
 Ironing dripping wet embroidery can cause scorching and can damage the fabric fibers.

-Ironing damp embroidery is ok, and using an extra spritz of water or some spray starch can actually make some stubborn fabrics unwrinkle more easily.
+Ironing slightly damp embroidery is usually ok if the fabric has been preshrunk.
+And, using an extra spritz of water, a little steam, or some spray starch can actually make some stubborn fabrics unwrinkle more easily.

-If you’ve run your embroidery through the washer and see new wrinkles around your design, this may be caused by the threads shrinking disproportionately to the fabric
+If you’ve run your embroidery through the washer and see new puckers around your design, this may be caused by the fabric and thread shrinking disproportionally.

-Unfortunately, if the shrunken thread has caused wrinkles, you’ll not be able to press away this embroidery issue.
+Unfortunately, if the shrinkage has caused wrinkles, you’ll not be able to press away this embroidery issue.

 Testing Before Pressing